 The Bridge Pose

 i.
-Lie down on the ground, keep your feet apart at your hip’s width while your
+Lie down on the ground, keep your feet apart at your hip’s width while your legs are bent.
+Place your arms alongside your body with your palms facing downward.

 ii.
 Lift your hips while you squeeze your glutes and your inner thighs.
 Your back must remain in a straight line.